Abdus Salam Murshedy

-Biography

 Early life and education

-Murshedy was born in Rupsa Upazila, Khulna district.
+Murshedy was born in Rupsa Upazila, Khulna District.
 His father Mohammad Israel and mother Rizia Khatun.

-Salam came from a Khulna family with a very strong connection with sports.
+Murshedy came from a Khulna family with a very strong connection with sports.
 His eldest brother Jamal Haider represented East Pakistan in Volleyball before 1971.
 Abul Kalam Azad, the 3rd brother was for a long time the body building champion of Bangladesh in the late 1970s and early 1980s.

 Domestic football

-Salam was a highly successful center forward in football.
+Murshedy was a highly successful center forward in football.
 In the '70s, he started his journey with football by playing for Young Boys Club of Khulna.
 He came to Dhaka from Khulna in the late seventies.
-At that time, he started playing in Dhaka League for Azad Sporting Club.
+At that time, he started playing in Dhaka First Division League for Azad Sporting Club.
 In 1979 he played for BJMC and helped them win the league title.

-He joined the Mohammedan Sporting Club, Dhaka in 1980.
+Murshedy joined the Mohammedan Sporting Club (MSC), Dhaka in 1980.
 With them he won league titles in 1980 and 1982 and 4 successive Federation Cup title starting from 1980.
 In 1981 he scored 4 goals in the Super League match against Wari Club.
 Skipper Badal Roy scored the other two goals as MSC won 6–0.

-1982 saw Salam reach the pick of his career.
+1982 saw Murshedy reach the pick of his career.
 He contributed to MSC's first title win in foreign soil, scoring 10 goals during the Ashish Jabbar football tournament in Durgapur, India.
-Then in the Dhaka League he created a new record scoring 27 goals in a season.
+Then in the First Division League he created a new record scoring 27 goals in a season.
 The record still exists.
 Throughout the season he had a wonderful understanding with No.10 Badal Roy.

-In 1982, with goals in the Dhaka League, Federation Cup and in India, Salam scored 40 goals throughout the year.
-During his seven years at MSC, Salam scored a total of 74 league goals.
+That year, with goals in the First Division, Federation Cup and in India, Salam scored a total of 40 goals in all competitions.
+During his seven years with The Black and Whites, Salam scored a total of 74 league goals.

-But he suffered a bad hand injury in 1983, and although he returned to football within a few months, he was never the same player again.
+But Murshedy suffered a bad hand injury in 1983, and although he returned to football within a few months, he was never the same player again.

 International football

-In December 1980, Salam played for the Bangladesh U-19 team in Dacca.
-He partnered Aslam of BJMC in the forward line.
+In December 1980, Murshedy played for the Bangladesh U-19 team in Dacca.
+He partnered Sheikh Mohammad Aslam of BJMC in the forward line.
 Bangladesh finished runners up behind Qatar and thus qualified for the main event.

-In early 1981, the youth team, now called the Bangladesh (Red) team reached the finals of the first Preseident's Cup in Dacca.
+In early 1981, the youth team, now called the Bangladesh (Red) team reached the finals of the first President's Cup in Dacca.
 But they lost the final to a South Korean team.
-During the 1982 Quaid-e-Azam International Tournament, Salam scored for Bangladesh against Pakistan Youth team in an embarrassing 1–2 loss.

-Salam suffered a serious hand injury while playing against Malaysia for the Bangladesh (Green) team in 1983, and this badly affected his prospects in international football.
+During the 1982 Quaid-e-Azam International Tournament, Murshedy scored for Bangladesh against Pakistan Youth team in 1–2 loss.
+Salam suffered a serious hand injury while playing against Malaysia for the Bangladesh (Green) team in 1983, and this affected his prospects in international football.